NethServer/docs/administrator-manual/en/shared_folder.rst

 Access privileges can be refined further with the :guilabel:`ACL` tab, allowing individual users and other groups to gain read and write permissions.

+At any time, the :guilabel:`Reset permissions` button propagates the shared folder UNIX permissions and Posix ACLs to its contents.

+.. warning:

+  Compatible SMB clients can be used to set special ACLs on a specific file or sub-directory only if the File server is configured with Kerberos authentication.

 If :guilabel:`Guest access` is enabled, any provided authentication credentials are considered valid.